snowskeleton/alima/docs/index.md

 Alima is a self-hosted audiobook library manager that:

-- **Downloads your Audible library** - Keep local copies of your audiobooks
+- **Downloads your Audible library** - Keep local copies with parallel downloads
+- **Import existing audiobooks** - Match and organize your existing files
 - **Creates RSS feeds** - Listen in your favorite podcast app
 - **Manages multiple accounts** - Support for multiple Audible accounts
 - **Auto-syncs** - Keeps your library up to date automatically
+- **Docker ready** - Easy deployment with Docker Compose
 - **Secure** - Encrypted credential storage and invite-only registration

 ## Quick Links